 The Postal Reorganization Act of 1970 requires annual audits of the U.S. Postal Service's financial statements.
-In addition, the Postal Accountability and Enhancement Act of 2006 requires the Postal Service to comply with Section 404 of the Sarbanes-Oxley Act.
-This section requires the Postal Service to establish and maintain an adequate internal control structure and procedures, and assess the effectiveness.
+The Postal Accountability and Enhancement Act of 2006 requires the Postal Service to comply with Section 404 of the Sarbanes-Oxley Act.
+This section requires the Postal Service to report the scope and adequacy of its internal control structure and procedures and assess their effectiveness.

-The U.S. Postal Service Board of Governors contracted with an independent public accounting (IPA) firm to express opinions on the Postal Service's fiscal year 2022 financial statements and internal controls over financial reporting (an integrated audit).
+The U.S. Postal Service Board of Governors contracted with an independent public accounting (IPA) firm to express opinions on the Postal Service's fiscal year 2023 financial statements and internal controls over financial reporting (an integrated audit).
 The IPA firm maintained overall responsibility for testing and reviewing significant Postal Service accounts, processes, and internal controls.
-We coordinate audit work with the IPA firm to ensure adequate coverage.